ThomasMeissnerDS/e2e_ml/README.md

 feature importance have been considered. like test_class.hyperparameter_tuning_rounds["bruteforce_random"] = 400 .

-Generally the class instance is a control center and gives room for plenty of customization:
+Generally the class instance is a control center and gives room for plenty of customization.
+Never update the class attributes like shown below.

 test_class.tabnet_settings = {f"batch_size": rec_batch_size,
                                 "virtual_batch_size": virtual_batch_size,